Chengyou-Cai/ml_template/_data/readme.md

-# This dir is used for saving source data
+# This dir is used for saving raw data

 ## MNIST